plappi/Milo/menu/research.md

 **Other:**

-* Newsletter related to A model of  optimal extraction and site rehabilitation in [EAERE magazine](https://www.eaere.org/wp-content/uploads/2019/03/EAERE-Magazine_n.3-Fall-2018.pdf) (Autumn 2018, Issue 3)
+* Newsletter related to "A model of  optimal extraction and site rehabilitation" in [EAERE magazine](https://www.eaere.org/wp-content/uploads/2019/03/EAERE-Magazine_n.3-Fall-2018.pdf) (Autumn 2018, Issue 3)
-* Newsletter related to On optimal extraction under asymmetric information over reclamation costs in the Energy Forum (IAEE, to appear)
+* Newsletter related to "On optimal extraction under asymmetric information over reclamation costs" in the Energy Forum (IAEE, to appear)
-* (In Finnish) ''Kaivosten sääntelyä uudistettava'', Helsingin Sanomat, Vieraskynä, 9.1.2019
+* (In Finnish) ["Suomen kaivosten sääntelyä on uudistettava"](https://www.hs.fi/mielipide/art-2000005959201.html), Helsingin Sanomat, Vieraskynä, 9.1.2019